pinot-contrib/pinot-docs/developers/advanced/advanced-pinot-setup.md

 ## Start Pinot Using Config Files

-Often times we need to customized the setup of Pinot Components.
-Hence user can compile a config file and use it to start Pinot Components.
+Often times we need to customized the setup of Pinot components.
+Hence user can compile a config file and use it to start Pinot components.

 Below are the examples config files and sample command to start Pinot.